lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

           u_calibMag and u_calibMagErr, and the expressions
 	  used to derive them.

+    The "Table Columns" window showing the new columns, ``u_calibMag`` and ``u_calibMagErr``, at the bottom of the table column list.

 **2.8.**  Repeat Steps 2.6 and 2.7 for the other filter bands (g,r,i,z,y).
-After doing so, you will see entries for all of these new columns in the Table Columns window, like this (where the new columns have been highlighted in blue):
+After doing so, you will see entries for all of these new columns in the Table Columns window.

 .. figure:: /_static/TOPCAT_CMD_tutorial_13.png
     :name: TOPCAT_CMD_tutorial_13